 A monthly fraction of wood mortality.
 This replaces the algorithm in Biomass Succession v2 where growth-related mortality was a function of ANPP.
 Units: fraction of wood biomass (0.0 – 1.0).

-User Tip: This parameter can have large effects.
+User Tip: This parameter can have large effects on biomass, dead woody biomass and SOM.
 If set too high, a site can remain in a permanent ‘juvenile’ state and dead woody biomass and SOM will increase very quickly and reach overly high levels.
 If too low, the site will reach maximum biomass too quickly and SOM may actually decline.

 Mortality Curve – Shape Parameter